-Navigate the sea-sculpted coast of the South Shore past weathered fishing villages, the UNESCO World Heritage site of Old Town Lunenburg, beaches & bays, and some 40-plus lighthouses – including the famous beacon at Peggy’s Cove.
+Navigate the sea-sculpted coast of the South Shore past weathered fishing villages, the UNESCO World Heritage site of Old Town Lunenburg, beaches & bays, and 40+ lighthouses - including the famous beacon at Peggy’s Cove.

 Discover privateering legends, tales of pirate treasure, and artisans who craft treasures of their own.
-Then head to Kejimkujik National Park for a natural adventure, come face to history with Mi’kmaq petroglyphs, and see the stars like you didn’t think was possible thanks to a Dark Sky Preserve.
+Visit Kejimkujik National Park and come face to history with Mi’kmaq petroglyphs and see the stars like you didn’t think was possible, in the Dark Sky Preserve.

 Yarmouth & Acadian Shores

 Squint through the fog and you might see a ghost ship on the horizon.
 Or maybe it’s just a lobster boat, because in the Yarmouth & Acadian Shore region, both the English and French have long earned a living from the unforgiving ocean.

 Walk a day in their rubber boots at one of many ‘Living Wharves’ where real-life fishermen show you how they make their haul.
 Afterwards, reward your hard work with fresh seafood and traditional Acadian dishes.